r-mayer/r-mayer/README.md

-- 👋 Hi, I’m Rodrigo
+- 👋 Hi, I’m Rodrigo.

-- 👀 I’m interested in Front-End Development and UI Design :)
+- 👀 I’m VERY interested in Front-End Development and UI Design :)

+- 🚀 On the wat to becoming an EXPERT in the development and design of interfaces.

-- 🌱 I’m currently learning VanillaJS, SAAS and React (but always learning CSS and HTML more and more...)
+- 🌱 I’m currently improving my skills in VanillaJS, and also starting learning React (but always training CSS and HTML more and more...)